pranshu0604/orm/docs/README.md

 - Click-through rates where available

 ### AI-Generated Insights

-Using OpenRouter (with Gemini models), the system provides:
+- Using the FastAPI AI microservice (see `../ai`), the system provides:
 - Content improvement suggestions
 - Audience growth recommendations
 - Crisis management advice when negative sentiment is detected